Clarendon County, South Carolina: Government and politics

+Economy

+In 2022, the GDP in Clarendon County was $754.2 million (roughly $24,326 per capita).
+The real GDP was $619.9 million (approx. $19,996 per capita) in chained 2017 dollars.
+The unemployment rate in the county has fluctuated between 3.2-5% throughout 2022-2024.

+The City of Manning, Clarendon County School District, Helena Chemical (a division of Marubeni), McLeod Health, and Walmart are some of the largest employers in Clarendon County as of April 2024.

 Natural resources

-Clarendon County has abundant ground-water resources of good quality.
-The Department of Natural Resources report on the ground-water resources in Clarendon suggests that the county is in a fortunate position for obtaining adequate water for domestic and public supplies, industry, and irrigation.
+Clarendon County has abundant groundwater resources of good quality.
+The Department of Natural Resources report on the groundwater resources in Clarendon suggests that the county is in a fortunate position to obtain adequate water for domestic and public supplies, industry, and irrigation.
 Water is obtained chiefly from sand aquifers in the Black Creek and Middendorf Formations.

 Quantities obtainable from wells are adequate for public supplies, industrial uses, and irrigation.
 Well yields as great as 1,500 gallons per minute are obtained, and many wells can produce more than 100 gallons per minute.
 The water is of good quality, being soft and low in mineral content.
-There are five public water-supply systems in Clarendon County.
+There are five public water supply systems in Clarendon County.
 In 2008 the systems had the following pumpage rates, in millions of gallons per day: